metosin/muuntaja/README.md

 ### Response

-* `:muuntaja/encode?`, if set to true, the response body will be encoded regardles of the type (primitives!)
+* `:muuntaja/encode`, if set to truthy value, the response body will be encoded regardles of the type (primitives!)
-* `:muuntaja/format`, format name that was used to encode the response body, e.g. `application/json`.
-If the key is already present in the response map, muuntaja middleware/interceptor will skip the encoding process.
 * `:muuntaja/content-type`, handlers can use this to override the negotiated content-type for response encoding, e.g. setting it to `application/edn` will cause the response to be formatted in JSON.